Your fruit, your community, your cider.

-During the Community Apple Drive, which will typically run July – November, WildCraft Cider Works invites you to bring your fallen and unwanted fruit in exchange for WildCraft trade.
-Donate your unwanted apples, pears, and plums (all varietals welcome) in exchange for cider, juice, and/or Cider House vouchers.
+During the Community Apple Drive™, which will typically run July – November, WildCraft Cider Works invites you to bring your fallen and unwanted fruit in exchange for WildCraft trade.
+Donate your unwanted apples, pears, and plums (all varietals welcome) in exchange for cider or juice.
 The more fruit you donate, the bigger exchange you’ll get.
 Think of it as a grassroots barter system, with handcrafted cider as the trade.

 Barter fruit for Cider!